Mr. Moon | Theater

 Have you ever dreamed of a show without order? without borders?
 A show that brings together clowns, musicians, a diva, a puppeteer, and too many ringmasters?

-It’s been two years since Mr. Moon started playing to audiences around the world, and he is still travelling and seeking new adventures.
-This family, this band, this group of artists and freaks began touring in Europe, playing at festivals, in town squares, and on street corners, before travelling to Mexico to bring their show to the country’s restaurants, cabarets, mezcal bars and theaters.
+It’s been two years since Mr. Moon started playing to audiences around the world, and he is still traveling and seeking new adventures.
+This family, this band, this group of artists and freaks began touring in Europe, playing at festivals, in town squares, and on street corners, before traveling to Mexico to bring their show to the country’s restaurants, cabarets, mezcal bars and theaters.
 Mr. Moon’s journey will take you from one extreme to the other: from laughter to tears, from doubt to love, from politics to poetry.

 Mr. Moon was developed in 2019 by Moon Cabaret, the theater branch of the international artist collective Snowapple.
 The company wanted to create a show that could be performed in unexpected places, reach unexpected audiences, and bring together the most bold and talented artists.

 Duration: 50-60 minutes

 Stage design: Bin Xu and Nora Tinholt

 Santiago Baculima, Arno Bakker, Matteo Cerboncini, Cynthia Martínez, Gregg Moore,